andrewperrindev/adventofcode/2024/README.md

 - Day 17 (_Chronospatial Computer_): Part 1 executes a set of program instructions and returns the output.
 Part 2 is the reverse: given an output, what input would yield that result. <sup>NB - needs part 2 solution</sup>
 - Day 18 (_RAM Run_): First part finds the minimum number of steps needed to escape a grid after a certain number of obstacles appear.
 Second part figures out the first obstacle that makes escape impossible.
 - Day 19 (_Linen Layout_): Part 1: find how many desired towel designs are possible given the available patterns.
 Part 2: calculate all the possible ways a design could be made with the available patterns.
+- Day 20 (_Race Condition_): Both parts find ways to cheat in a race through a maze.
+Part 2 simply extends how far you can cheat.